Crown King, Arizona: Climate

 According to the Köppen climate classification system, Crown King has a Mediterranean climate, classified as Csb on climate maps.
 It is atypical of this type because its dry season only covers the first half of summer and is followed by heavy monsoonal thunderstorms in July and August.

 An exposed location relative to moist southerly airflows from the Gulf of California gives Crown King among the highest precipitation in Arizona – in fact it holds the official state record for the most precipitation in one calendar month with 16.95 inch in August 1951, and the station has thrice approached this record with 16.21 in in December 1967 (including 87.3 in of snow), 16.63 in in February 1980 and 16.75 in in January 1993.
-The wettest days have been April 17, 1917 with 7.65 in and December 31, 1948 with 7.10 in.
+The wettest days have been April 17, 1917, with 7.65 in and December 31, 1948, with 7.10 in.
 The wettest calendar year has been 1978 with 56.42 in and the driest 1960 with 14.31 in.

 Snowfall can be heavy, with 87.3 in falling in January 1949, although in general snow cover is minimal due to relatively warm days in winter.

+Education

+The Crown King Elementary School District has one school, Crown King Elementary School, a K-8 school.
+The facility is in a one room schoolhouse.
+The school began operations in 1906, and a permanent school facility opened in 1916.
+Circa 2019 enrollment varied between one and around twelve students at a time.

+The community does not have a high school, and the Crown King district area is not within a high school district.
+Scott Craven of The Arizona Republic stated that the condition of roads and distances make traveling to a high school from Crown King difficult, and that the distance to the closest high school was one hour travel time.
+According to Craven, as of 2005 some families have the mothers rent apartments in Chino Valley or Prescott so students could attend high school in those communities.
+Craven stated that some other families choose to have the high school-aged children live with other family members.
+Lily Altavena of The Arizona Republic stated in 2019 that several area students went to a private institution, Orme School in the Mayer, Arizona area; this school closed in 2025.

+Yavapai County Free Library District operates the Crown King Public Library, in the back of the school building.